Analysis | Is it possible that the partisan divide has stalled?

 That’s still lower than the number identified in the 2016 iteration (which followed redistricting in several states).
 But, again, it shows a metric of partisanship that hasn’t changed significantly in the past several years.

 What’s also worth pointing out here (as Wasserman and Flinn do) is that this loss of swing districts is not obviously a function of redistricting broadly.
-There are two post-Census redistricting efforts indicated above, the new PVI assessments in 2002 and 2012.
+There are two post-census redistricting efforts indicated above, the new PVI assessments in 2002 and 2012.
 There was a slight downtick in the number of Democratic and swing districts after that assessment, but the pattern by 2013 was consistent with the period before the lines were redrawn.

 “Of the net 86 ‘swing seats’ that have vanished since 1997,” they write, “81 percent of the decline has resulted from areas trending redder or bluer from election to election, while only 19 percent of the decline has resulted from changes to district boundaries.”

 The question, though, is what happens moving forward.
 Are we about as sorted as we’re going to get?
 That sorting ties into ideology because more densely partisan districts can afford to elect more ideological primary candidates.
-(Rep. Marjorie Taylor Greene’s (R-Ga.) district is R+28, for example.)
+(Georgia Rep. Marjorie Taylor Greene’s district is R+28, for example.)
 Over the past four PVI allocations, the average lean of districts hasn’t changed a lot, with Democratic-leaning districts averaging a 16-point advantage in 2020 and 2021.
 Republican-leaning districts went from a 12-point to a 13-point average advantage, up slightly from an 11-point edge in the assessment after the 2012 election.
 Does this contribute to the relatively static ideologies displayed in the House?

 Having not been introduced to American politics yesterday, I will not proclaim that partisanship in the House has peaked.
 Maybe we’re measuring the wrong things; maybe these measures aren’t as important as they might seem.
-Maybe the upcoming redistricting that will accompany the release of the new Census data will reshape things again.
+Maybe the upcoming redistricting that will accompany the release of the new census data will reshape things again.

 It is nonetheless worth noting that these measures have stalled.
 It’s possible, if unlikely, that congressional partisanship has peaked.
 It’s possible (in a very “anything is possible” sense) that the trend could reverse.